Thesis research at the University of Minnesota (1974-1975) on Games, Goals, and Bounded Rationality.

 to Bayesian Inference and Adaptive Control

-Work at University of Southern California (1975-1990) with applied mathematician Bob Kalaba on Flexible Least Squares.
+Work at USC (1975-1990) on Flexible Least Squares

 - Flexible Least Squares (FLS) is a multicriteria optimization method for model specification.
 The goal of the FLS method is to identify the "Pareto frontier" of all efficiently estimated models conditional on: (i) a given theory; (ii) a given data set; and (iii) a designated collection of goodness-of-fit metrics.
 FLS does not require the ad-hoc specification of conventional stochastic assumptions for "residual error terms" that in fact arise from deterministic model misspecification.